 Devil’s Pool is open during the drier months of the year, usually between mid-August and mid-January, when water levels are low enough for swimmers to take the plunge.

 Nicknamed “The flight of Angels” after David Livingstone documented the phrase “scenes so lovely must have been gazed upon by angels in their flight”.
 A helicopter flight over the magnificent Victoria Falls is a once in a lifetime opportunity not to be missed.

 At ground level, you can feel the enormous power of the Victoria Falls as tremendous volumes of water pound into the gorge below.
 But it is only when you take to the air that you can take in the whole panorama and enormity of this mighty spectacle.

-There is no shortage of things to do in Livingstone and at the Victoria Falls, especially if you are an adrenaline junkie!
+There are no shortage of things to do in Livingstone and at the Victoria Falls, especially if you are an adrenaline junkie!